Click on a topic below to scroll to that section:

 Winds, flooding, downed cranes and debris…..voting may be the last thing on anyone’s mind right now.
 Our community has had two storms within a few weeks and people have suffered losses, experienced high stress and financial instability.
 Our recent experience reinforces why electing the right officials to create sound policy to ensure a safer and better environment is so critically important.
 We have done the research to identify who the best candidates are to ensure our future.
 We hope you will use our Voter Guide as a resource to cast your vote in this important election

 (CLICK HERE to see your November 2024 Voter Guide.)
 Vote early and vote down the ballot.
-If you have any challenges mailing your ballot or dropping off at one of these locations (click HERE for Supervisor of Elections office locations and opening hours.)
-Please don't hesitate to contact me with any questions.
+If you have any challenges mailing your ballot or dropping off at one of these locations (click HERE for Supervisor of Elections office locations and opening hours.), please don't hesitate to contact me.

 For Those Impacted by Recent Hurricanes: